The Russians shall not have Romania

 “The siege had held up the main Russian advance into Bulgaria and captured the world's admiration. ”

-THE TURKISH VERSION
+THE TURKISH ARMY

-"a handful of soldiers of a bedraggled army of Turks stopped cold the enormous forces of the Czar of Russia....
+"A handful of soldiers of a bedraggled army of Turks stopped cold the enormous forces of the Czar of Russia....
 Pinned-down by a huge infantry surrounding them, being bombarded day and night by heavy artillery positions from all sides.
 They were cut off from all civilisation”.

-Days followed into weeks, weeks, into months.
+Days followed into weeks, weeks into months.
 The siege continued.
 Food and fuel supplies quickly ran out in Plevna....
 The living were forced to eat the soles of their shoes to stay alive.

-On December 10 the last battle of Plevna occurred.
+On December 10, the last battle of Plevna occurred.
 [Outnumbering the Turks almost 5 to 1, the Russians drove the Turks back across the Vid and wounded Osman in the process.]
 Believing that Osman was dead and not just wounded, the grief-stricken Turkish soldiers were in disarray.... surrendered to the Russians.
 All Europe was entranced by the heroism of Osman Pasha and his men. ”

 “All over the continent of Europe, especially in England, hundreds upon hundreds of newborn babes were named after the Turkish general: Osman Pasha the "Turkish Tiger, who tamed the Russian bear."